 exact opposite occurs with the VRHD.
 The VRHD are one of the uncommon instances

-where older, larger animals are spectacularly more colorful than the
+where older, larger animals are several orders of magnitude more colorful than the

 |Q:||How large do these animals grow to be?

 are large, muscular colubrids as adults.
 They tend to be relatively

 slender as juveniles and subadults.
 Once they hit about 4 ft. they

 begin bulking up to become relatively stout adults.
 Typical large adult

 length would be 5 to 5.5 ft.
 Some robust and particularly well fed

 individuals may eventually approach 7 ft., but that is not the norm

 with specimens kept under healthy captive conditions.
 Our largest and

 oldest deppei is a male measuring about 6 ft.